 I added exercise to my routine in the morning.
 At first, it was 10 minutes and now I do an hour 3 times a week.

 I listened to motivational lectures about health and self-development.
 It helped to motivate me and keep me on the path.

 The difference in who I am today and who I was a month ago is huge.
 I’m not talking only about the 4 kg I lost (though I cannot say I don’t like that change 🙂 ).
 The craving for sweet is gone.
 There is some chocolate in the cupboard that my kids got and I don’t even remember that it is there unless they ask for it.
 I feel more energized, I can clean the kitchen at the end of the day and not just lay on the couch with no power.
 I feel much clearer in my head.
 That I can find solutions for things much more easily.
 I have a plan and I’m not lost as I used to think.
 I feel more positive about everything.

 I just feel great.
 It has been a long time since I felt this way.
 I love it and I love me (which I wouldn’t say in the past).
 This is my win!

 It is a little change but it makes a huge difference.
 With all the work that I have done the past month, I feel that I am changing my life and making it better for me and for my family.

-I have a long way to go and more work to be done, but I feel much stronger and confident about it than I ever been.
+I have a long way to go and more work to do, but I feel much stronger and confident about it than I ever been.